 Step #2 Create your profile

 Once you’ve chosen a social media channel, you need to create your profile.
 On Facebook and LinkedIn, there are two options: you can create either a private page or a business page.
-The major difference is that a business page allows you to advertise your clinic.
+The major difference is that a business page allows you to advertise your medical practice.

 We recommend you create a business page for your facility.
 This will enable you to engage with your audience, share valuable content with them, and create targeted ads to attract new patients.